- Postgresql Dba Command Cheat Sheet

 - Use the

-statement to remove all records from a table in Postgres:
+DELETE FROMstatement to remove all records from a table in Postgres:

-NOTE: An option to remove all records from a table in Postgres is to use the command TRUNCATE
+NOTE: An option to remove all records from a table in Postgres is to use the command TRUNCATE followed by naming the table you want to delete.

 - Use the

-statement to remove data pertaining to a condition:
+DELETE FROMstatement to remove data pertaining to a condition:

 DELETEFROM some_table WHERE condition; |